eschwabe/search-and-destroy/README.txt

 PROJECT EXPERIENCE
 ----------------------------------------------------------------------------------------------------
 The project was not difficult to implement, but required a reasonable amount of effort.
-Overall, I probably spent about 12 hours on the project.
+Overall, I probably spent about 10 hours on the project.
 However, I spent extra time integrating the state machine into my project since I plan on using many of the features for the 'final version'.
 I personally would have found it useful to utilize the state machine code in a previous class.
 This would have prevented me from implementing features similar to the state machine on my own.
-With that in mind, I probably should have reviewed the code prior to this class to see how it would integrate in the future.
+With that in mind, I probably should have reviewed the code prior to this class to see how it would have integrated in the future.

 ----------------------------------------------------------------------------------------------------
 PROJECT FEATURES